Management

 The Board of Directors has a diverse composition by including both members from within the Company who are thoroughly familiar with each area of the Company’s business as well as outside experts with knowledge, experience, ability, insight and other attributes different from that of the members from within the Company and who can supervise management on behalf of shareholders and other stakeholders.

-Among the Company’s directors, there are four directors who are also executive officers.
+Among the Company’s directors, there are three directors who are also executive officers.
 Conflicts of interest are addressed in accordance with Japanese law.
 There are no controlling shareholders.

-Other reports on the progress of sustainability activities are made at least twice a year.
+The Board of Directors regularly receives reports on the deliberations of the Sustainability Committee and holds an annual exchange of opinions on sustainability.
+In FY2024, the exchange of opinions was held on the risks and opportunities related to our sustainability activities and our responses to them, in light of changes in the external environment.
 In addition, the status of use of the Whistle-blowing System (Speak Up System) and the status of responses are regularly reported.
 Also, complaints received by the Japan Center for Engagement and Remedy on Business and Human Rights (JaCER), a contact point for receiving complaints from suppliers and other external parties, are also subject to reporting as a grievance (remedy) mechanism.

-While any matters of critical concern that arise are required to be reported to the Board of Directors, there were no matters of critical concern reported in FY2022.
+While any matters of critical concern that arise are required to be reported to the Board of Directors, there were no matters of critical concern reported in FY2024.

 In stakeholder engagement conducted by the Board of Directors, authority is delegated to business divisions for customers and suppliers, to the Human Resources Department for employees, and to the Public Relations & Investor Relations Department for shareholders and investors.

-The status of dialogue with investors is reported once a year.
+The status of dialogue with investors is reported from the Public Relations & Investor Relations Department once a year.

 Governance Committee

-Meetings held in FY2022: 5 (2 nomination meetings, 2 remuneration meetings, 1 general governance meeting)
+(1 nomination meeting, 2 remuneration meetings, 2 general governance meeting)

 Outside directors are expected to perform two functions: an advisory function and a monitoring function.